StevenNguyenCyber/Cybersecurity-Projects/README.md

 - When the scan is completed, select the Report.

-- The results shown here are the current vulnerabilities that on Metasploitable, from most to least severe.
+- The results shown here are the current vulnerabilities that on Metasploitable, from levels of most to least severe.

 ![IMG](https://github.com/StevenNguyenCyber/Images/blob/main/results.PNG)